DevExpress/DevExtremeAddon/README.md

 This plugin setups the CordovaView in the WindowPhone application.

-## What the plug-in does? ##
 This plug-in adds the following features:

 1. Set up the orientation for the application because in 'config.xml' is not working for the WindowsPhone application.

 2. Set up the 'SystemTray.IsVisble' property.

-3. Add the ExitApp dispatcher for our JS framework (because we support cordova-3.3.0 where there was an issue with closing an application).
+3. Add the ExitApp dispatcher for our JS framework (for support cordova-3.3.0 where there was an issue with closing an application).

 ## Using the plugin ##
 The plugin creates the object `window/devextremeaddon` with the method `setup()`.